 3. Talk to other parents, guardians and grandparents about what their children and grandchildren do after school.
 They might be able to tell you about good programs in the area.

 4. Call or email your local child care resource and referral office.
 They will know a number of afterschool programs in your area.
 Also visit www.childcareaware.org.

 5. Afterschool is often part of larger programs.
 They can be found at community centers, settlement houses, community learning centers, full-service schools, museums and libraries.
 Look for programs called Lighted Schools, Beacons, Extended Learning Centers and Supplemental Educational Services.
 Community arts councils and youth employment programs also might be offering programs after school.

 Are you an afterschool provider?
 No matter how stellar your program is, no one will know if they can't find it.
 Be sure to register or list your program with your local child care resource and referral service, and with the social services information and referral service.
 Brainstorm other places people might look for afterschool programs, such as city, school district and state education agency websites, and see if you can list your program there.

-What If There Is No Afterschool Program in Your Community?
+What If There Is No Afterschool Program in My Community?